Search Companies House UK by entering a company name in the business search on the left handside, which provides live access to

 (3) provides systems to enable this information to be available to the public.

-Companies House UK have a number of web based services such as the Companies House Direct, Webfiling and Companies House Webcheck.
+They have a number of web based services such as Direct, Webfiling and Webcheck.
 These run

-on 'CHIPS' (Companies House Information Processing System).
+on 'CHIPS' (Information Processing System).
 Over 1 million businesses have had their company formation undertaken electronically.